Capital as Power: Capitalization

 As put by Kean Birch and Fabian Muniesa:

 In their grand challenge to both neoclassical and Marxist economics, Nitzan and Bichler ... aim to rethink capitalism as a mode of accumulation based on capitalization.

-David Troy Cochrane is a economist with the Canadian Labour Congress, whom Nitzan and Bichler credit with introducing the acronym CasP for "capital as power".
+David Troy Cochrane is an economist with the Canadian Labour Congress, whom Nitzan and Bichler credit with introducing the acronym CasP for "capital as power".
 Reviewing Capital as Power, Cochrane wrote in 2010:

 Ostensibly, capitalization represents the present value of an asset: expected earnings discounted for the probability that the earnings will not be realized.
 If expected earnings increase, then the price of an asset increases.
 If the riskiness of the earnings increases, then the price decreases.
 Nitzan and Bichler assign much more meaning to this formula than merely its quotidian operation as they claim that it forms "the central institution and key logic" of capitalist society[...]

 In a 2011 article Cochrane argued for a definition of capital as "quantified, vendible ownership claims over groupings of tangible and intangible assets that are expected to generate streams of earnings", as following from the ideas of Veblen and Cornelius Castoriadis.
 He took Nitan and Bichler's work to indicate the conception of capital accumulation as "the process that involves an exercise of control within social institutions so as to expand ownership claims and increase the expected earnings of existing claims".

 Cochrane wrote a 2015 doctoral dissertation at York University, Toronto as a student of Nitzan, under the title What's Love Got to Do with It?
 Diamonds and the Accumulation of De Beers, 1935-55, examining the diamond cartel De Beers in a world perspective.
 In a 2020 paper on the Deepwater Horizon oil spill, he discussed the reputational damage suffered by BP from the CasP point of view, in terms of a formulation "confidence in obedience" of power.